francids/store-api/README.md

 This is a simple store API written in Go using the Gin framework.
 It allows you to create, read, update, and delete products and categories.

+## Installation

+1. Clone the repository.
+2. Run `go mod download` to download the dependencies.
+3. Set the environment variable `DATABASE_URL` with your database connection string.
+4. Run `go run main.go` to start the server.

+> **Note:** The server will start on port `8080` by default.

 ## Endpoints

 - `GET /` - Returns a welcome message.